FellowOfYellow/cse15l-lab-reports/LabReport3.md

                      multiple times or is combined with the -f (--file) option, search for all patterns given.
 This option can be used to protect a pattern beginning with “-”.

+**The Significance** - -e signifies patterns.
+It is useful because without -e, grep might interpret the pattern as an option instead of a search pattern.
+So in general, its always good to use -e to avoid an error like this